Omar Brown (sprinter, born 1975): Career

 Brown attended Vere Technical High School in Clarendon Parish, Jamaica.
-Represeting Vere Tech, Brown won the high school boys' Championship of America 4 × 400 m relay at the 1994 Penn Relays in a time of 3:10.61 minutes.
+Representing Vere Tech, Brown won the high school boys' Championship of America 4 × 400 m relay at the 1994 Penn Relays in a time of 3:10.61 minutes.

 Brown ran for the Oklahoma Sooners track and field program and later convinced Michael Blackwood to attend the University of Oklahoma as well.
 They were both members of the school's 4 × 400 metres relay; the two frequently spoke Jamaican patois to each other and were not understood by other members of the team.

 Brown began running for the Sooners as a freshman in 1996.
 He didn't compete for much of the 1997 NCAA season due to injuries, but finished 3rd at the Big 12 Conference Championships in the 400 m hurdles with a 51.39-second time.

 Brown didn't advance to the 1998 Big 12 Conference finals in the indoor 400 m.
 At the 1998 Big 12 Conference outdoor championships, Brown won the 400 metres hurdles in 48.98 seconds, breaking Gregg Byram's 19-year-old school record.
 He was voted Trackwire men's national athlete of the week on 30 May for the performance.
 Going into the 1998 NCAA Division I Outdoor Track and Field Championships, Brown was favored to win the 400 m hurdles.
 His coach said he was one of the top five 400 m hurdlers in the world that year.
 At the championships, Brown finished runner-up to eventual 2000 Olympic gold medalist Angelo Taylor, running 49.38 seconds.
 In addition to the 400 m hurdles, Brown also competed for Oklahoma in the 4 × 100 m and 4 × 400 m relays at the 1998 NCAA Championships, finishing 5th in the 4 × 400 m.
 He went on to run at the 1998 Jamaican Athletics Championships, placing 7th in the 400 m hurdles.